Creating Your Profile

 Going the Extra Mile

-Here are our tips on going the extra mile, along with some more advice straight from your peers:
+Here are our tips on going the extra mile, along with some more advice straight from students:

 - “Customize your profile’s URL!
 Not only will this make it easier to share with employers, but it’ll make you easier to find.
-Check out LinkedIn’s steps to do this here.” –Ashley, Content Marketing Manager
+Check out LinkedIn’s steps to do this here.” –Ashley

 - “If there’s a career you’re interested in, find that person and ask them about their career.” –Kay, @kay.angelique14

-- “Take advantage of any free trial, like LinkedIn Learning, especially when you’re on the job hunt.” – Ashley, Content Marketing Manager
+- “Take advantage of any free trial, like LinkedIn Learning, especially when you’re on the job hunt.” – Ashley

 - “Get as many connections as possible!” – Cami, @camihickman

 - “While LinkedIn allows you to “Easy Apply,” if there’s an email address to contact in the job description, always send a personalized email to the employer instead.
-You’ll stand out from the other applicants that didn’t put in this extra little bit of effort to make it personal.” – Marissa, Engagement Director
+You’ll stand out from the other applicants who didn’t put in this extra little bit of effort to make it personal.” – Marissa

 - “Make connections with your teachers, classmates, and special guest lecturers!” – Angie, @__angie5__

 - “Download the LinkedIn app and turn on your notifications.
-You’ll never miss a thing!” – Ashley, Content Marketing Manager
+You’ll never miss a thing!” – Ashley

 The best advice we could ever give, though, is to simply start today!
 Take the time to create your profile (and keep it updated!), make connections with those you know and send a message to those with careers you’d love to have, and utilize LinkedIn’s many tools for success—then, of course, share those wins with your audience.